 - Completed a recognised teacher education qualification and programme of induction, and

-We assess your qualification to ensure it is of a comparable standard to those achieved by graduates of accredited programmes in Ireland.
+We assess your qualification to ensure it is of a comparable standard to those achieved by graduates of accredited programmes in the Republic of Ireland.

 If there are significant differences, conditions (qualification shortfalls) will be applied to your registration.

-In line with EU Directive 2005/36/EC, all applications from teachers who qualified outside of Ireland are processed individually and in the same manner, regardless of whether they qualified within or outside the EU.
+In line with EU Directive 2005/36/EC, all applications from teachers who qualified outside of the Republic of Ireland are processed individually and in the same manner, regardless of whether they qualified within or outside the EU.

 There are three stages to the assessment process: